paradedb/paradedb/pg_analytics/README.md

 ### Context Refresh

-If `deltalake` tables are created or modified in other Postgres connections, `CALL paradedb.init();` must be re-run for the changes to be received by the current connection.
+If `deltalake` tables are created or modified in other Postgres connections, `CALL paradedb.init();` must be run for the changes to be received by the current connection.

 ### Storage Optimization